Raining All Over the World

-"Raining All Over the World" is a song by Northern Irish band The Adventures, which was released in 1992 as the lead single from their fourth and final studio album Lions and Tigers and Bears (1993).
+"Raining All Over the World" is a song by Northern Irish band The Adventures, which was released in 1992 by Polydor Records as the lead single from their fourth and final studio album, Lions and Tigers and Bears (1993).
 The song was written by Pat Gribben and produced by Pat Collier.
 "Raining All Over the World" reached number 68 in the UK Singles Chart and number 21 in the Music Week Top 50 Airplay Chart.

 Music video

 The song's original music video was shot by a French director who, according to the band's vocalist Terry Sharpe, had "all these ideas for a concept video which sounded dodgy to begin with".
 Polydor were unhappy with the results and asked the band re-shoot most of the video.
 Sharpe explained to the Sunday Sun in 1992, "The video revolved around me standing in the bathroom singing at myself in the mirror with a camera specially angled so you couldn't see it.
 This French guy was sitting underneath with two little sticks moving the mirror doors on the cabinet.
 The video had a lot of nice colours in it but didn't break into anything – our marketing people went berserk and told us to re-do most of it again."